June 2010 Archives

 What does all this mean for our customers?
 Less credit will be available, costs will increase, and we will be less able to make loans to regular people who were creditworthy in the past.
 This is the perfect storm for the small retail banking customer.
 We will start to see more small community bank failures and mergers because of voluminous regulation.

 It has become increasingly apparent the Democrats in Congress are not friends of the American people.
-The only ones they're interested in helping are themselves...to our money.
+The only ones their interested in helping are themselves...to our money

 Those supporting the right of citizens to keep and bear arms won a major victory today when the United States Supreme Court decision in McDonald vs The City of Chicago affirmed the Second Amendment applies to all states and municipalities, meaning the Second Amendment is now incorporated.
 That means that Chicago's draconian gun ownership ban is now history.